Skip to main content

 }

 Events process asynchronously.
 The API confirms receipt and a worker evaluates rules in the background.
-The idempotency_key ensures exactly-once processing: if you retry the same event with the same key, you get back the original response instead of processing it again.
-Reusing a key with a different payload returns 409 Conflict.
+The idempotency_key ensures exactly-once event processing: if you retry with the same key, you get back the same event identity instead of processing it again.
+To correct or replace an event, send a new event with a new idempotency key.

 Rules